master7720/CryptoTool/README.md

 # How to use(command line only)

 # Encrypt
-java -jar JavaEncryptDecrypt.jar encrypt base64(can be change to anything) "Hello, World!"
+java -jar CrytoTool.jar encrypt base64(can be change to anything) "Hello, World!"

 # Decrypt
-java -jar JavaEncryptDecrypt.jar decrypt base64(can be change to anything) "SGVsbG8sIFdvcmxkIQ=="
+java -jar CrytoTool.jar decrypt base64(can be change to anything) "SGVsbG8sIFdvcmxkIQ=="